 The microscope requires a separate light source (shown).

-These two microscopes have a light source built in.
+The microscope shown below has a light source built in.
 The light adjustment knob (see photograph) enables the specimen to be illuminated from above, from below or from both above and below at the same time.
-The zoom adjustment of the microscope on the right has the total magnification written on it.
-The zoom adjustment on the microscope on the left has numbers that must be multiplied by 10 to give the total magnification.
+The zoom adjustment has the total magnification written on the knob.

 Practice Using the Dissecting Microscope